tfggomes/a32nx/docs/README.md

 - :x: AP performance when flying turbulence might not be satisfying
 - :x: AP is not disconnected due to pilot input (sidestick, rudder) or turbulence
 - :x: FMA or engagement of AP when changing position with slew might be wrong
+- :x: Flight Director (FD) guidance in pitch is not satisfying yet

 #### First implementation available
 - :small_orange_diamond: Principle go-around mode has been added but not all conditions are respected yet
 - :small_orange_diamond: NAV mode is for the time being using default flight plan manager until the custom is ready
+- :small_orange_diamond: altitude constraints seem to work with CLB and DES (there are many situations out there, so there can still be unknown bugs)

 #### Considered solved